"Nickel tested" Natural Cosmetics - What Does It Mean?

 For safety reasons, if you are concerned about nickel allergies or have doubts about it, before ordering new products that you are not familiar with yet: it is recommended to try them in mini-size format or in travel-size formats, when available, first to see how the skin reacts.
 In all cases, test the product on a very small area of skin before initial application.

-- Protects the skin with SPF 10
+- Protects the gums

-- Suitable for mature skin
+- Ideal for damaged skin